 You can calculate the appropriate time to wake up by using this link.
 It calculates the time to wake up fresh based on sleep cycles.

 The subject of sleep and what the body and brain do to you while you sleep is mesmerizing.
+When you understand the science behind sleep you become aware of a ton of reasons why sleep is important.

 Do yourself a favor and prioritize sleep over browsing social media or Youtube.
 The average hours of sleep are decreasing with each generation.
 We are yet to see the perils of sleep deprivation in the current generation.